Silent Auction Tips

 The Formula Approach

-Suppose you want to get approximately 13 bids for an item that has a starting bid of $400 and an "accurate" fair-market value of $1,000.
-Our recommendation would be to set the bid increment to $40 -- or, 10% of the FMV.
+Suppose you want to see roughly 13-15 bids per item that has a starting bid of $500 and an "accurate" fair-market value of $1,250.
+For this specific example, we would suggest that you set the bid increment to $50.

 Here is the math for that: